rainbowhousedreams/rainbowhousedreams/_posts/2019-06-16-saltharvest.md

     title: "And thus ends the tale in which we biked to the coast and harvested salt from the ocean"
 ---
 ### Photo Tour
 *Click top left photo to start the tour.
-Occasionally you may need to scroll to see the rest of the captions*
+Occasionally you may need to scroll down a little to see the rest of a caption*
 {% include gallery caption="In which we harvest salt at the Oregon Coast" %}
 ### Where we went
 <p>